Scroll Top

 DNA

-• MYB-NFIB rearrangements have been detected in ACCs originating from various body sites (salivary, lacrimal gland, breast, etc.) and are specific to ACC, with the exception of sporadic dermal cylindromas, which share some histological features of ACC tumors (Fehr et al., 2011).
+• MYB-NFIB rearrangements have been detected in ACCs originating from various body sites (salivary, lacrimal gland, breast, etc.) and are specific to ACC, except for sporadic dermal cylindromas, which share some histological features of ACC tumors (Fehr et al., 2011).

-• Genomic translocations involving MYBL1 (MYB’s homolog) and NFIB (or other genes like YTHDF3, RAD51B) are observed in 10-30% of ACCs and occur in a mutually exclusive manner with alterations in MYB.
-Likewise, ACCs with MYBL1 rearrangements display high levels of MYBL1 and low levels of MYB protein expression (Mitani et al., 2016 and Brayer et al., 2016).
-MYBL1 rearrangements have also been reported in ACC of the breast (Kim et al., 2018), tracheobronchial (Pei et al., 2019) and skin (Kyrpychova et al., 2018).
+• Genomic translocations involving MYBL1 (MYB’s homolog) and NFIB (or other genes like YTHDF3, RAD51B) are observed in 10-30% of ACCs and occur mutually exclusive with alterations in MYB.
+Likewise, ACCs with MYBL1 rearrangements display high levels of MYBL1 and low levels of MYB protein expression (Mitani et al., 2016 & Brayer et al., 2016).
+MYBL1 rearrangements have also been reported in ACC of the breast (Kim et al., 2018), tracheobronchial (Pei et al., 2019), and skin (Kyrpychova et al., 2018).
 Some evidence suggests that rearrangements involving MYBL1 may frequently occur in the mandibular region (Endo et al., 2019).

-• Approximately 30% of MYB rearrangements disrupt C-terminal sequences that are involved in negative miRNA-mediated regulation of MYB and protein-protein interaction specificity (Persson et al., 2009, Mitani et al, 2010 and Drier et al., 2016).
+• Approximately 30% of MYB rearrangements disrupt C-terminal sequences involved in negative miRNA-mediated regulation of MYB and protein-protein interaction specificity (Persson et al., 2009, Mitani et al, 2010 & Drier et al., 2016).

-• A unifying feature of all MYB rearrangements in ACC is juxtaposition of super enhancers near the MYB locus.
+• A unifying feature of all MYB rearrangements in ACC is the juxtaposition of super-enhancers near the MYB locus.
 Displaced enhancers are bound by the MYB protein and interact with MYB’s promoter to drive a positive feedback loop that sustains high MYB expression (Drier et al., 2016).

 • High-level MYB gene amplification has been detected in breast ACC (Kim et al., 2018).